Ikytsu/Easier-BF/README.md

 # Easier-BF

 Easier-BF is a simplified compiled version of BrainF\*ck.
-While it remains compatible with vanilla BrainF\*ck, Easier-BF aims to streamline the language by removing some of the more complex aspects, such as intricate pointer management.
+While it remains compatible with vanilla BrainF\*ck, Easier-BF aims to streamline the language by automating some of the more complex aspects, such as intricate pointer management.

 ## Installation